YaokunLin/ActuaryProgrammer/README.md

 1. Download the appropriate credentials file to access the environment via IAM.
 Place this somewhere that is secure and you won't forget it.
 You'll need to use this later.

-2. Create or activate the google cloud environment
+2. Create a google cloud environment

     Either this with the appropriate values at the prompts: